North Sea Region Programme projects and cities highlighted at CIVITAS Forum

 Antwerp and Bremen come away winners

 One of the most exciting parts of the Forum was the CIVITAS Awards Ceremony on the second evening.
 Of four awards granted, two went to cities in the North Sea Region Programme area: Antwerp, which won the Citizens and Stakeholders Award, and Bremen, which won the Transformation Award.
-Both cities are represented in transport projects in our programme – the city of Antwerp in BITS and the city of Bremen in ART-Forum and SHARE-North.
+Both Antwerp and Bremen are represented in transport projects in our programme – the province of Antwerp in BITS and the city of Bremen in ART-Forum and SHARE-North.
 In fact, it was Michael Glotz-Richter, project manager of the latter two projects, who was invited to the stage to accept the award on behalf of the city of Bremen.
 While the award was bestowed on the city for all of their efforts to reduce congestion and pollution over many years, some of the progress made can certainly be attributed to SHARE-North’s (and the North Sea Region IVB project CARE-North’s) activities to promote mobile hubs.